 We both really laugh at that.
 His folks yell to come into the house.
 We are going to view a house the Mertzes know is available here in the Gables.
 It seems like a done deal, so I keep my mouth shut during the tour.
 Mr. Mertz asks me if I’m a swimmer, which Dad has probably told him.
 He says that the University of Miami has a great youth team.
-It’s just a few blocks from the house we are considering.
-I say I’ll check it out.
+It is just a few blocks from the house we are considering.
+I say I will check it out.
 From the way my folks are discussing finances I know we were getting the house in Coral Gables.
 It is even fully furnished.
 All we have to do is move in.

 Mom pipes up to me, “You and Dickie seem to get along.
 He doesn’t have any problem being called Dickie.”